garrandall/popular-music-data/tracks/i-like-it-sammie.md

 Let me tell you, I'm always there, oh, yeah
-Let's get a little time away, go to the movies on a Saturday Meet me at the finish line so I can tell you one more time Girl, you know I'm not scared to let you say that....
+Let's get a little time away, go to the movies on a Saturday Meet me at the finish line so I can tell you one more time Girl, you know I'm not scared to let you say that...

 I like the way you look at me